alkem-io/website/content/en/post/2022-08-knowledgebase/index.md

   preview_only: true
 ---

+<sup>* Note that visuals of the platform may be outdated due to continuous improvements.</sup>

 ![](./header.png)

 *The Alkemio platform is growing!
 With the expansion of our users, guidance becomes more and more important.
 That is why we have made the first step towards sharing our **knowledge base**!*